 How often do they meet ?

 House Families meet each term for one afternoon where children will take part in activities that support anti-bullying and strengthen PSHE and SMSC development.
-So far children have been involved with designing an Anti-bullying character for Anti-bullying Week, ‘The Power of Good’ and designing a road safety board game during Safety Week.
+Children have been involved with designing an Anti-bullying character for Anti-bullying Week, ‘The Power of Good’ and designing a road safety board game during Safety Week.
 House Families are given discussion and reflection time.

 What do House Families do together?